simonesilvestroni/m2m-website/_posts/2019-11-25-vocal-editing.md

   - 'software'
   - 'sound design'
   - 'sound project'
-description: "I transplanted a vocal performance from one song to a different one by manipulating pitch, formants and tempo.
+summary: "I transplanted a vocal performance from one song to a different one by manipulating pitch, formants and tempo.
 Plus, cleaning up historical speeches."
 featimage: true
 featimage-name: 'vocal-editing.jpg'
 featimage-alt: Rachel Goodman singing